 As a new Board member of the St George Community (SGC), I am proud to volunteer my time to serve the community applying my previous professional skills and knowledge.
 My regulatory and medical experience will bring to the Board and enhance the overall governance of the organisation to achieve better and more efficient outcomes.
 Based on my interactions with community members, I can see that the programs and services provided by SGC have been widely used and appreciated by people in the areas for their everyday life activities.
 Therefore, I commit to work within the organisation and support our community.

 St George Community Transport Limited is a Company Limited by Guarantee.
-We have members who can have a say about the future of our organisation and can cast their vote for our Board members at the AGM.
+We have members who can have a say about the future of our organisation and cast their vote for Board members at the AGM.

 Click here to download the Application to Become a Member Form.